 - You wanted more career growth opportunities.

 Ultimately, you want to portray yourself in a good light during any interview.
-However, there are less than ideal reasons for leaving.
-These are trickier situations to manage and your reasons are always relevant to potential employers.
+However, besides these common reasons, there are less than ideal ones for leaving.
+These are trickier situations to manage even if they’re legitimate reasons, and what you say is always relevant to potential or future employers.
 Most hiring managers are looking for these key indicators:

 - Did you leave voluntarily?